 Almost all hotels in South Ari Atoll offer tours to Whale Shark Point, where manta rays can also be sighted during the northeast monsoon, with a peak between February and April.

-Lhaviyani Atoll, also known as Faadhippolhu Atoll, is made up of 54 islands, of which only 5 are inhabited and 5 are resort islands.
+Lhaviyani Atoll, also known as Faadhippolhu Atoll, is made up of 54 islands.
+Only 10 of these islands are inhabited, with 5 of them being resort islands.
 On the inhabited islands, shore snorkeling can be done mostly in Olhuvelifushi (fringed by a lagoon on its southern side) and Kurendhoo.
 The 5 resort islands, bordered by lagoons and/or house reefs, are all great for snorkeling.

-With its 2 km-long white sand beach, Kuredu is certainly the most popular resort island in Lhaviyani.
+With its mile-long white sand beach, Kuredu is certainly the most popular resort island in Lhaviyani.
 Fringed by reef drop-offs, it offers some of the best shore snorkeling in the Maldives.
-Kuredu is also the main departure point for boat snorkeling tours to Fahigili, a wonderful reef lying less than 2km from Kuredu’s coast.
+Kuredu is also the main departure point for boat snorkeling tours to Fahigili, a wonderful reef lying a little over a mile from Kuredu’s coast.

 The Maldives hosts one of the world’s most diverse marine ecosystems, featuring reefs teeming with fish, turtles, invertebrates and colorful coral.
 It is also one of the very best destinations for snorkeling with large marine creatures such as rays and sharks.